square/workflow-kotlin/samples/tutorial/Tutorial1.md

 ## Summary

-In this tutorial, we covered creating a Screen, `LayoutRunner`, Workflow, and binding them together in an Activity with `ViewRegistry` and `setContentWorkflow`.
+In this tutorial, we covered creating a Screen, `LayoutRunner`, Workflow, and binding them together in an Activity and ViewModel with `ViewRegistry` and `renderWorkflowIn`.
 We also covered the Workflow being responsible for the state of the UI instead of the `LayoutRunner` or `View` being responsible.

 Next, we will create a second screen and workflow, and then use composition to navigate between them.